soumendus/file-audit-using-kaudit/README.md

   4) We can write a comprehensive script leveraging auditd daemon and adding rules.

   5)  I think we can write our own custom kauditd like daemon in the Linux Kernel and add a user space component like FMAS to leverage the custom daemon.
-Basically we don't want to be at the mercy of the existing kaudit kernel component and we can write out own custom lightweight daemon.

   # PREREQUISITE